graphprotocol/graph-improvement-proposals/gips/0058-indexing-fees.md

 This is impossible to know exactly before indexing.
 You can find some statistics for common subgraphs that relate subgraph properties to gas costs in Appendix A.

 # Summary
 Indexing fees are an improvement over the current curation mechanism.
 These add transparency and predictability which begets simplicity and efficiency for both consumers and Indexers.
 Together with Graph Horizon, indexing fees are general enough to allow for future services on the network and to scale, independent of issuance.
-While it may seem like a radical departure from current curation, indexing fees simply use a posted prices mechanism that is ubiquitous for large markets.

 # Detailed Specification
 The detailed specification of the smart contracts for this GIP will be added at a later time.